 But while all eyes are on mobile, our team predicts that 5G will have the most significant impact on homes.
 Imagine having all your home devices connected in real-time, from your air conditioner to your washer and dryer to your car.
 In other words, it has the potential to bring a fundamental change to the way we go about our connected devices, which is exciting.

 According to a PC World report, 5G technology depends on higher frequency bands than what we use for smartphones.
 It will leverage a virtually untouched (and uncluttered) spectrum.
 Unfortunately, radio waves at frequencies this high have a hard time going long distances.
 This is precisely why industry experts expect 5G home broadband to initially roll out using fixed wireless technology, which would likely necessitate an antenna.
 But with speeds this fast, we doubt consumers will mind all that much.

-Now let’s get back to mobile.
-With the major carriers expected to start testing 5G technology next year, many are left wondering how it’ll ultimately affect their almighty smartphone.
+Now let’s get back to the mobile.
+With the significant carriers expected to start testing 5G technology next year, many are left wondering how it’ll ultimately affect their almighty smartphone.
 Let’s first take a look at what most of us use them for in the first place—talking, texting, browsing the web, and streaming music.

 But at the end of the day, having the capability of taking your broadband connection everywhere is pretty exciting—and one gigabyte of download speed is simply amazing.
-As for how 5G will actually impact our day-to-day lives, only time will tell.
+As for how 5G will impact our day-to-day lives, only time will tell.
 It looks like we can expect to see it widely implemented by 2019; 2020 at the latest.